 Going to Rehab Will Be Painful and Uncomfortable

-Withdrawal, and the symptoms that accompany it, is one of the most common concerns that addicts have about entering a rehab program.
+Withdrawal and the symptoms that accompany it are among the most common concerns that addicts have about entering a rehab program.

 Reputable treatment centers have detox units that aim to make your detox process as comfortable as it can be.
-You may be able to bring comfort items from home like a favorite blanket or sweater and most units will have medical staff available and ready to handle any situations that arise from your withdrawal experience.
-Removing yourself from the place where you developed your addiction will ensure that your recovery journey starts off on the right foot.
+You may be able to bring comfort items from homes like a favorite blanket or sweater, and most units will have medical staff available and ready to handle any situations that arise from your withdrawal experience.
+Removing yourself from the place where you developed your addiction will ensure that your recovery journey starts on the right foot.

 Going to Rehab Means the Unknown

-While those are valid concerns, you will be surrounded by staff whose sole purpose is to help you restore your health and well-being, as well as others going through the same process as you.
-If you’re nervous about starting a new routine, you can ease your mind by asking any questions about the process beforehand – you always have the right to ask questions and people will be happy to answer them.
+While those are valid concerns, you will be surrounded by staff whose sole purpose is to help you restore your health and well-being and others going through the same process as you.
+If you’re nervous about starting a new routine, you can ease your mind by asking any questions about the process beforehand – you always have the right to ask questions, and people will be happy to answer them.

 Going to Rehab Could Mean Failure